Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 In time series models, we make the opposite assumption.
 We assume that a given value can best be predicted by its **past values**.

-We replace our features with past values of our target.
+The main idea with time series is to replace our independent features with past values of our target.

 The models we will cover in lecture include endogenous variables.
 <em>Endogenous</em> means caused by factors within the system.